 - Rest of the population

 However, the ‘rollout of vaccine’ filters on the calculator are adjustable for a reason.
-According to a recent YouGov poll, only three in ten people believe that the government will actually reach their target of 15 million people by the spring, with only one in seven people expecting the restrictions to end in the next few months.
+Although it looks like the NHS could be on track to deliver 15 million vaccines by the spring, with 10 million down and counting, some people doubt that it will happen.
+According to YouGov poll from early January, only three in ten people believed that the government would actually achieve the goal, with only one in seven people expecting the restrictions to end in the next few months.

 When will over 60s get the Covid vaccine?

 According to the vaccine calculator, those over 60 years old (without any risk factors) and under 70 will receive their first dose of the vaccine between April 3 2021 and April 16 2021.
 However, this is subject to change if the government’s vaccine plan changes.

 The best way to check when you’ll be likely to receive the vaccine is to take a look at the calculator yourself, or wait for a call from your local GP.

 While those under 50 might have to wait a while for their vaccine, the good news is that a vaccine booking service will soon be launched in the UK.

 Announced by Boris Johnson on January 7, the new system will hopefully make the process of getting the vaccination easier in the future.

 The prime minister said, “Our new national booking service will also make it easier to book and access appointments so I urge everyone to come forward.”

 He also said that he hoped to “accelerate the pace of the vaccination in care homes” with the distribution of the second vaccine now available, and confirmed the government’s target of vaccines for all elderly people in care homes by the end of this month.